stoianmihail/HyperSoft/README.md

 # HyperSoft
-HyperSoft: Customized Solutions for Your Company
+HyperSoft: Custom Solutions for Your Company